Ministries of Tourism, Culture and Gaming and Sport

-The Ministry of Tourism, Culture and Gaming and Ministry of Sport, were created on June 6, 2024 by dividing the Ministry of Tourism, Culture and Sport into 2 new Ministries.
-It is responsible for the development of policies and programs and the operation of programs related to tourism, arts, cultural industries, heritage sectors and libraries, in Ontario.
+The Ministry of Tourism, Culture and Gaming and the Ministry of Sport are the related government ministries in the Government of Ontario responsible for policies and programs in the economic sectors of tourism, art and culture, and sport and recreation.

+Since 1982, ministerial authorities and responsibilities for these sectors formally rest with two portfolio ministers – the Minister of Tourism and Recreation and the Minister of Citizenship and Culture.
+From 2010 to 2024, the two portfolios were held jointly by a single minister, most recently known as the Minister of Tourism, Culture and Sport (for 11 of the 14 years prior to 2024).

+The ministry took its current form in June 2024 when the Ministry of Sport was spun off from the ministry with then incumbent minister Neil Lumsden being appointed to the new ministry with much reduced scope while Stan Cho was appointed to the principal Tourism ministry.
+Both ministerial offices have been vacant since early August, 2026.

 The Ministry works in partnership with its agencies, attractions, boards and commissions and the private sector to maximize the economic, cultural and social contributions of its agencies and attractions, while promoting the tourism industry and preserving Ontario's culture and heritage.

 Organizational history

-In the early years of Confederation, a Commissioner of Agriculture and Arts and a Bureau of Agriculture and Arts existed.
-"Arts", at the time however, referred to the practical application of an industrial, manufacturing, or scientific pursuit, rather than to its current meaning.

-A Tourist and Publicity Bureau was set up in 1924 to promote Ontario’s attractions, especially those associated with nature and the outdoors.
+A Tourist and Publicity Bureau was set up in 1924 to promote Ontario's attractions, especially those associated with nature and the outdoors.
 The bureau was initially a part of the Highways Department.
 In 1935, the bureau was renamed the Travel and Publicity Bureau, and was moved to Department of the Prime Minister.
 In 1944, the bureau moved to the Treasury Department.